ManuelMaciel/dateformat/README.md

 ## :dart: About ##

-dateformat is a simple library that formats dates to something more understandable using the object <a href="https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/Intl/RelativeTimeFormat" target="_blank">Intl.RelativeTimeFormat</a>.
+dateformat is a simple library that formats dates to something more understandable using the object <a href="https://developer.mozilla.org/es/docs/Web/JavaScript/Reference/Global_Objects/Intl/RelativeTimeFormat" target="_blank">Intl.RelativeTimeFormat</a>. the module requires two parameters, the date and a language, by default the language is set to 'en', the language format supported is <a href="https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes" target="_blank">.ISO 639-1 code.</a>

 <!-- ## :sparkles: Features ##